 The following information will help acquaint you with the most important rules and regulations pertaining to materials circulation.
 In order to serve every patron fairly and as best we can, it is necessary for the library to enforce these regulations consistently.
 If you have any questions regarding them, our staff will be happy to help.
-Read our all of our Policies here
+Service Policy Changes for 2018 are now in effect.
+Read our all of our policies here.

 CHECK-OUT: A valid, current library card is required for check-out.
 As a courtesy, your card may be looked up upon presentation of a valid photo ID & a $1 fee.
 A receipt is given to each patron with the borrowed items listed, showing the due date and title of each item, at the time of check out.